 - Picture walk: talk about the pictures before reading the text.
 Make guesses about what the story is about, who the characters are, etc.

 - Always read for a purpose.
-It could be something as simple as “choose your favorite page” for beginning conventional readers to making predictions or inferences about the stories.
+For example: Choose your favorite page.
+Make predictions about the stories.

 - Read the same story multiple times, for a different purpose each time.